Pediatric Psychology Post-Doctoral Fellowship – Clinical Focus (4 positions)

-One of the clinical fellowships will primarily work with the oncology program and one fellow will primarily work with CHOC Consultation and Liaison Team.
+One of the clinical fellowships will primarily work with the oncology program, one fellow will primarily work with CHOC Consultation and Liaison Team, and two fellows will work with the Epilepsy team.
 Fellows will coordinate with the respective medical teams throughout the year, participating in clinical work, program development and clinical research activities within the teams.
 Fellows will see more complex cases and be responsible for further developing clinical services with the medical teams.
 They will participate in outpatient clinics with the multi-disciplinary medical teams, provide inpatient consultation services to patients followed by the medical team, and potentially submit a poster or write a paper within their area of specialization.

 In addition to the experiences working with the medical teams described above, the fellow will also participate in a range of other pediatric psychology experiences described below in the section, “Activities Common to Both Tracks.”

-A distinctive feature of our program is that all trainees receive training in managing behavioral emergencies through the provision of consultation services to the CHOC Emergency Department and hospital inpatient medical units.
-Interns and post doctoral fellows rotate taking after hours call throughout the year for high risk consults.
+Behavioral Emergencies/On Call: A distinctive feature of our program is that all trainees receive training in managing behavioral emergencies through the provision of consultation services to the CHOC Emergency Department and hospital inpatient medical units.
+Interns and post-doctoral fellows rotate taking after hours call throughout the year for high risk consults.
 Trainees are always paired with a faculty member for this coverage.
 High risk consults include assessment of suicide risk or acute mental status changes.
 Trainees will conduct a brief clinical interview, provide crisis intervention and immediate disposition plans for the suicidal patient, the potentially aggressive patient, and the psychotic patient.
-The Post-doctoral fellow will participate in no more than 10 weeks of call per year.
+The Post-doctoral fellows will participate in no more than 10 weeks of call per year.

 Fellows receive a combination of individual and group supervision (a minimum of four hours) per week.
 Supervision occurs on an individual basis, during group rounds, within clinic settings and within the Training Program seminars.
 All supervision is performed by departmental staff who meet the California Board of Psychology requirements and CHOC Hospital’s Medical Staff qualifications.